Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

-This guide covers how to notify Teachers’ Pensions, what benefits are payable depending on whether the member was active, deferred, or already drawing their pension, and the small administrative steps that catch families out.
+This guide covers what to do first, how to notify Teachers’ Pensions, what benefits are payable depending on whether the member was active, deferred, or already drawing their pension, and the practical steps that catch families out.
 It is written for spouses, civil partners, cohabiting partners, and adult children dealing with the practical side of a bereavement involving a TPS member.

 Teachers’ Pensions is administered by Capita on behalf of the Department for Education.
-It is a separate scheme from the NHS Pension and the Local Government Pension Scheme, even though many teachers also have local government service from other roles.
+It is a separate scheme from the NHS Pension and the Local Government Pension Scheme, even though many people have worked in more than one public sector role.

 Quick reference: